Nevenall/ghosting-the-edge/manuscript.md

 ##### Sensor Defense

 These defenses create interference that makes it more difficult for electronic sensors to detect the character.
-It might be an active “noise” generating device, or it might be a cleverly engineered skin coating that baffles sensors.
+It might be an active "noise" generating device, or it might be a cleverly engineered skin coating that baffles sensors.

 **Sensor Defense {1, 2}** – +2 {+4} to D against electronic sensor detection and guided weapons.